 Different types of stairlifts

-Although there are lots of different types available, stairlifts basically fall into two main categories: straight and curved.
-The latter are the more bespoke - and, by definition, more expensive - products, with the stairlift rail having to fit around the shape of your stairs.
-You're unlikely to find a reconditioned stairlift that will be suitable for a curved staircase.
+Although there are lots of different types of stairlift available, most fall into two main categories: straight and curved.
+The latter are the more bespoke, as the stairlift rail has to be made to fit around the shape of your stairs.
+This makes them more expensive and means you're unlikely to find a reconditioned stairlift suitable for your particular curved staircase.

-If you know someone with a stairlift, ask them if you can use it and talk to them about their experience.
-Their requirements won't be the same as yours, but you'll get an idea of what the pros and cons might be.
+Alternatively, if you know someone with a stairlift, ask them if you can try it and talk to them about their experience.
+Their requirements won't be exactly the same as yours, but you'll get an idea of what the pros and cons might be.